mdp/gotraceroute/README.md

 # gotraceroute

-*Demo codebase for the quick talk at Yahoo SF's Tech and Beer Talk Friday*
+_Demo codebase for a talk at Yahoo SF's Tech and Beer Talk_

 [See the presentation here](https://slides.com/mdp/gotraceroute)